 Queen founding method: Cherry ant queens are fully claustral, meaning the gynes do not require food to raise their first generation of workers (nanitics).
 In addition, the newly mates queens will need to go through a diapause ("dormancy" period) to lay the first eggs.

 Polygynous or monogynous: Crematogaster colonies can display both monogynous and polygynous structures.
 Initially, multiple queens (polygyny) may be present, but as the colony develops, worker ants reduce the number of queens, leading to a monogynous structure where only one queen remains.
-In extremly rare cases, multiple queens might continue to coexist, resulting in a polygynous colony that is typically less stable.
+In extremely rare cases, multiple queens might continue to coexist, resulting in a polygynous colony that is typically less stable.

 Average time from egg to worker: